travis-ci/docs-travis-ci-com/user/languages/haxe.md

 ## Test Configuration

-If your project make use of the standard hxml files for building, you can specify the list of hxml files using the `hxml:` key, for example:
+If your project makes use of the standard hxml files for building, you can specify the list of hxml files using the `hxml:` key, for example:

     language: haxe